Interstitial-induced ferromagnetism in a two-dimensional Wigner crystal: Acknowledgments

 \section{Acknowledgments}

 We thank Boris Spivak for initial insights which led to this investigation.
+We also thank Peter Littlewood, Eun-Ah Kim, Ilya Esterlis, Mansour Shayegan, Brian Skinner, Inti Sodemann and Joseph Falson for helpful comments on the draft.
 This work was supported in part by NSF grant No.~DMR-2000987 at Stanford (KSK and SAK), the Gordon and Betty Moore Foundation's EPiQS Initiative through GBMF8686 (CM), and the Stanford Graduate Fellowship (AP).
 Parts of the computing for this project were performed on the Sherlock computing cluster at Stanford University.